 If you have a crewed yacht charter, they may be able to recommend food establishments in cities such as Split and Dubrovnik, or even throughout the Dalmatian Islands.
-Alternatively, the hostess/cook can prepare meals for you on your boat rental, so you won’t have far to travel back to your cabin in the evening!
+Alternatively, the hostess/cook can prepare meals for you and your crew members on your boat rental, so you won’t have far to travel back to your cabin in the evening!
 Many of the ACI Marinas also have food establishments close by, making Croatia a stellar yacht charter destination.

 Our team of experts is at your disposal to organise your very own cruise.
 Your online request will be dealt with shortly.
 One of our advisors will contact you by email or by phone.
 Free quotes, without engagement.Contact one of our advisors